jacksoncouse/Guide/README.md

 _- Alberto Pepe_

-The paper-paradign is not appropriate for the internet.
+The paper-paradigm is not appropriate for the internet.
 We need a 21st-century tool set.
 The CCK is a shift in the way we think about communications, publishing, and activism.
 It is a move toward open, collaborative, and accountable ways of working.

 ## Directory structure